josephluck/internote/README.md

 There are two stages set up for Internote (both front-end and back-end).
 The first is the `dev` stage that can be broken (if needed).
 The second is production that should be as stable as possible.

+## Regions

+By default, all AWS services are created in the `eu-west-1` (Ireland) region.

+Some AWS services global are not tied to regions, such as AWS S3, AWS CloudFront, AWS Route53 etc.

+There is a special mention for the front-end SSR Lambdas, which are deployed as Lambda@Edge functions.
+These are deployed in the `us-east-1` region.
+See the `ui/serverless.yml` for more information.

 # Environment variables

-There are multiple ways that environment varaibles are handled in Internote.
+There are multiple ways that environment variables are handled in Internote.

 ## Non sensitive variables

 Non-sensitive environment variables such as the "stage" (production or development), the AWS region etc are stored as environment variables in the Serverless framework configuration files in the codebase.
-These are commited to source control.
+These are committed to source control.

 ## Sensitive variables